 Dr. Ing.
 Mathias Mehofer

-Research director, Materials Science Laboratory at VIAS, University Vienna
+Research director, Materials Science Laboratory at VIAS, University of Vienna

 ORCID: 0000-0002-2044-1810